Xplornet Communications Inc. Completes Financing of $1.5 Billion

 "We are pleased with the outcome of this financing process.
 It supports our fibre-to-the-home and 5G wireless broadband expansion plans for the benefit of our rural customers in Canada," said Kurban Khanbhai, Chief Financial Officer of Xplornet Communications Inc.

-Credit Suisse lead the deal and the arranger group included BMO Capital Markets, Banclays, Natixis Canada and Morgan Stanley.
+Barclays lead the deal and the arranger group included BMO Capital Markets, Credit Suisse, Natixis Canada and Morgan Stanley.

 About Xplornet Communications Inc.